Youth + Social Change through Youth Teachers

 - “The Threat of Student Voice” by Adam Fletcher for CommonAction Consulting

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in teaching in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth teaching in your community or organization, contact us.